Originally posted 2015-05-26 08:00:54.

 I also removed the hem, unraveled it, and saved the piece I cut off.

 I pressed a 1/2″ hem in the neckline as well as the lower edge of the t-shirt.
 I used a small zig-zag on my sewing machine and stitched the hems.

 I created a lettuce edge on the sleeves.
 This is an easy technique… Use a small zig-zag stitch and stretch the fabric as it goes under the presser foot.
 The result is a cute, wavy edge!

 I used scissors to make two small cuts in the front of the lower hem, just off center.
 I took the scrap piece that used to be the hem ans stretched it so that it rolled in on itself and created a cord.
 I used a safety pin the thread the “cord” piece through the hem.

 So this is what it looks like prior to adding dye… Super cute, right?

 One of my favorite tie-dye techniques is found on the I Love to Create website, and it is to create a heart.
 I love how the shirts come out with the heart!
-A video demonstrating that technique can be found here.
+Take a look at this video demonstrating that technique.
 I used a pale pink dye and a navy blue dye on my shirt.
 I wrapped it in plastic and let it sit overnight.
 I rinsed the shirt out, then washed and dried it.